mpbrucker/ComplexityProject2/reports/final_report.md

 ### A Cellular Automaton-based Model for Earthquakes

 Olami, Feder, and Christensen[[1]](https://journals.aps.org/prl/pdf/10.1103/PhysRevLett.68.1244) propose a model for earthquakes based on cellular automata.
 The earthquake is represented as a grid of sliding blocks; each block sits on a stationary plate and is attached by springs to a moving plate, as well as its neighbors.
-Olami et al. simulate this system by representing everything with an *NxN* grid of cellular automata, where each cell represents a single block.
+Olami et al. simulate this system by representing everything with an NxN grid of cellular automata, where each cell represents a single block.
 The forces on each block are determined by the position of the block, the position of its neighbors, and the spring constants between neighbors and the sliding plate:

 ![Equation 2.](eqn2.png)

-where *dx* is the offset of the block from the equilibrium position, K<sub>1</sub> is the spring constant of horizontal neighbors, K<sub>2</sub> is the spring constant of vertical neighbors, and KL is the spring constant connecting to the sliding plate.
-We limit the scope of our analysis to the isotropic case, where *K1 = K2*.
-Additionally, we assume that *F = 0* at the boundaries.
-When the sliding plate moves, the forces on each block increase proportionally to *KL*, until a block reaches the threshold force, *Fth*, and slips.
+where dx is the offset of the block from the equilibrium position, K<sub>1</sub> is the spring constant of horizontal neighbors, K<sub>2</sub> is the spring constant of vertical neighbors, and KL is the spring constant connecting to the sliding plate.
+Olami et al. limit the scope of their analysis to the isotropic case, where K<sub>1</sub> = K<sub>2</sub>; this means that when a block slips, it redistributes its force equally to its horizontal and vertial neighbors.
+Additionally, we assume that F = 0 at the boundaries.
+When the sliding plate moves, the forces on each block increase proportionally to K<sub>L</sub>, until a block reaches the threshold force, F<sub>th</sub>, and slips.
 There are three phases to the earthquake model:
-1. *Initialization:* We simplify the initialization of Olami et al.'s model by initializing each block to a random value of *dx* in the range [0, *Fth*], where *Fth* is defined as the same value for all blocks.
-Based on the values of *dx,* we then find the initial total force on each block.
-The total force on each block can be positive or negative, but a cell will slip once the absolute value of the force reaches *Fth* regardless of sign.
+1. *Initialization:* In their model, Olami et al. initialize each block to a random value of dx in the range [0, F<sub>th</sub>], where <sub>Fth</sub> is a universal value for all blocks.
+Based on the values of dx, we then find the initial total force on each block.
+The total force on each block can be positive or negative, but a cell will slip once the absolute value of the force reaches F<sub>th</sub> regardless of sign.
-2. *Force Redistribution:* First, we find which cells have a total force on them greater than or equal to *Fth*.
-Then, for each block with force greater than *Fth*, we redistribute forces according to the following equation:
+2. *Force Redistribution:* First, Olami et al. find which cells have a total force on them greater than or equal to F<sub>th</sub>.
+Then, for each block with force greater than F<sub>th</sub>, tbey redistribute forces according to the following equations:

   ![Equation 3.](eqn3.png)
   ![Equation 4.](eqn4.png)